brianm998/starry_timelapse_airplane_remover/README.md

 The Nighttime Timelapse Airplane Remover (ntar) is a software package that performs the removal of airplane streaks from night time timelapse videos.

-## Comparison videos from northern esmerelda counth, Nevada, USA
+## Comparison videos from northern esmerelda county, Nevada, USA

 It was this nearly cloudless night last year that kicked off this project for me.